Stay safe in the outdoors with these five essential steps:

-With so many places to choose from, we’ve picked some of the best spring experiences across Aotearoa including walks and bik rides, places to enjoy nature and heritage, and places to stay.
+We’ve picked some of the best summer experiences across Aotearoa including walks and bike rides, places to enjoy nature and heritage, and places to stay.

-For those of us unable to get outdoors, here are some activities you can do at home to let nature in and strengthen your wellbeing: Let nature in.
+For those of us staying close to home this summer, here are some activities you can do to let nature in and strengthen your wellbeing: Let nature in.